Justparthi/Hr-App/README.md

 ---

-# React Native Unique ID Generation with Oracle DB
+# React Native Certification  ID Generation with Oracle DB

 This project is a **React Native** app that generates **unique IDs** and integrates with **Oracle Database**.
 The app provides a solution for creating and storing unique identifiers for various purposes, such as user IDs or object IDs, leveraging Oracle DB for persistence and backend operations.